Internet-Draft Multipath QUIC November 2024

 Satellite 350ms 600ms

-The ACK_MP frames describe packets that were sent on the specified path, but they may be received through any available path.
-There is an understandable concern that if successive acknowledgements are received on different paths, the measured RTT samples will fluctuate widely, and that might result in poor performance.
+The PATH_ACK frames describe packets that were sent on the specified path, but they may be received through any available path.
+There is an understandable concern that if successive acknowledgments are received on different paths, the measured RTT samples will fluctuate widely, and that might result in poor performance.
 While this may be a concern, the actual behavior is complex.

-The computed values reflect both the state of the network path and the scheduling decisions by the sender of the ACK_MP frames.
-In the example above, we may assume that the ACK_MP will be sent over the terrestrial link, because that provides the best response time.
+The computed values reflect both the state of the network path and the scheduling decisions by the sender of the PATH_ACK frames.
+In the example above, we may assume that the PATH_ACK will be sent over the terrestrial link, because that provides the best response time.
 In that case, the computed RTT value for the satellite path will be about 350ms.
-This lower than the 600ms that would be measured if the ACK_MP came over the satellite channel, but it is still the right value for computing for example the PTO timeout: if an ACK_MP is not received after more than 350ms, either the data packet or its ACK_MP were probably lost.
+This lower than the 600ms that would be measured if the PATH_ACK came over the satellite channel, but it is still the right value for computing for example the PTO timeout: if a PATH_ACK is not received after more than 350ms, either the data packet or its PATH_ACK were probably lost.

-Note that this implies that an endpoint may send and receive ACK_MP frames on a path different from the one that carried the acknowledged packets.
-As noted in Section 8.3 the values computed using the standard algorithm reflect both the characteristics of the path and the scheduling algorithm of ACK_MP frames.
-The estimates will converge faster if the scheduling strategy is stable, but besides that implementations can choose between multiple strategies such as sending ACK_MP frames on the path they acknowledge packets, or sending ACK_MP frames on the shortest path, which results in shorter control loops and thus better performance.
+Note that this implies that an endpoint may send and receive PATH_ACK frames on a path different from the one that carried the acknowledged packets.
+As noted in Section 6.3 the values computed using the standard algorithm reflect both the characteristics of the path and the scheduling algorithm of PATH_ACK frames.
+The estimates will converge faster if the scheduling strategy is stable, but besides that implementations can choose between multiple strategies such as sending PATH_ACK frames on the path they acknowledge packets, or sending PATH_ACK frames on the shortest path, which results in shorter control loops and thus better performance.

 Simultaneous use of multiple paths enables different retransmission strategies to cope with losses such as: a) retransmitting lost frames over the same path, b) retransmitting lost frames on a different or dedicated path, and c) duplicate lost frames on several paths (not recommended for general purpose use due to the network overhead).
 While this document does not preclude a specific strategy, more detailed specification is out of scope.

 An implementation should take care to handle different PMTU sizes across multiple paths.
-One simple option if the PMTUs are relatively similar is to apply the minimum PMTU of all paths to each path.
+As specified in Section 14.3 of [QUIC-TRANSPORT] the DPLPMTUD Maximum Packet Size (MPS) is maintained for each combination of local and remote IP addresses.
+One simple option, if the PMTUs are relatively similar, is to apply the minimum PMTU of all paths to each path.
 The benefit of such an approach is to simplify retransmission processing as the content of lost packets initially sent on one path can be sent on another path without further frame scheduling adaptations.

 The QUIC specification defines an optional keep alive process, see Section 5.3 of [QUIC-TRANSPORT].
 Implementations of the multipath extension should map this keep alive process to a number of paths.
-Some applications may wish to ensure that one path remains active, while others could prefer to have two or more active paths during the connection lifetime.
+Some applications may keep only one path alive, while others could prefer to maintain liveliness on two or more paths during the connection lifetime.
 Different applications will likely require different strategies.
 Once the implementation has decided which paths to keep alive, it can do so by sending Ping frames on each of these paths before the idle timeout expires.

 Section 9.3 of [QUIC-TRANSPORT] allows an endpoint to skip validation of a peer address if that address has been seen recently.
 However, when the multipath extension is used and an endpoint has multiple addresses that could lead to switching between different paths, it should rather maintain multiple open paths instead.

-All the new frames MUST only be sent in 1-RTT packet.
+All frames defined in this document MUST only be sent in 1-RTT packets.

 If an endpoint receives a multipath-specific frame in a different packet type, it MUST close the connection with an error of type FRAME_ENCODING_ERROR.

-All multipath-specific frames relate to a Path Identifier of Destination Connection ID.
-If an endpoint receives a Path Identifier greater than any previously sent to the peer, it MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION.
-If an endpoint receives a multipath-specific frame with a Path Identifier that it cannot process anymore (e.g., because the path might have been abandoned), it MUST silently ignore the frame.
+If an endpoint receives a multipath-specific frame with a path identifier that it cannot process anymore (e.g., because the path might have been abandoned), it MUST silently ignore the frame.

-The ACK_MP frame (types TBD-00 and TBD-01) is an extension of the ACK frame defined by [QUIC-TRANSPORT].
-It is used to acknowledge packets that were sent on different paths using multiple packet number spaces.
-If the frame type is TBD-01, ACK_MP frames also contain the sum of QUIC packets with associated ECN marks received on the acknowledged packet number space up to this point.
+The PATH_ACK frame (types TBD-00 and TBD-01) is an extension of the ACK frame specified in Section 19.3 of [QUIC-TRANSPORT].
+It is used to acknowledge packets that were sent on different paths, as each path as its own packet number space.
+If the frame type is TBD-01, PATH_ACK frames also contain the sum of QUIC packets with associated ECN marks received on the acknowledged packet number space up to this point.

-ACK_MP frame is formatted as shown in Figure 5.
+PATH_ACK frame is formatted as shown in Figure 3.

 Type (i) = TBD-00..TBD-01